hannotify/hanno.codes/_drafts/java-26.md

 ##### Enabling Final Field Mutation

-Application developers can avoid these warning and expections by opting-in to final field mutation via the command-line.
+Application developers can avoid these warnings and expections by opting-in to final field mutation via the command-line.
 To achieve this, specify the `--enable-final-field-mutation` command-line option and pass it a comma-separated list of module names:

 ```bash
 $ java --enable-final-field-mutation=module1,module2